Payday loans in the United States: Regulation in Illinois

-On March 23, 2021, Gov. J.B.
-Pritzker signed an interest cap of 36% on loans from payday lenders in Illinois.
+On March 23, 2021, Gov. J. B. Pritzker signed an interest cap of 36% on loans from payday lenders in Illinois.

 Proposed postal banking

 Some countries offer basic banking services through their postal systems.
-The United States Post Office Department offered such a service in the past.
-Called the United States Postal Savings System it was discontinued in 1967.
+The United States Post Office Department offered such a service in the past – the United States Postal Savings System.
+It was discontinued in 1967.
 In January 2014 the Office of the Inspector General of the United States Postal Service issued a white paper suggesting that the USPS could offer banking services, to include small dollar loans for under 30% APR.
 Both support and criticism quickly followed, however the major criticism isn't that the service would not help the consumer but that the payday lenders themselves would be forced out of business due to competition and the plan is nothing more than a scheme to support postal employees.

 According to some sources the USPS Board of Governors could authorize these services under the same authority with which they offer money orders now.